hajirushi/Group-Project-2/README.md

 6. Kyle O'Connor [@kyleoconnor5](https://github.com/kyleoconnor5)
 # Dataset Description
 Descriptions of the data set: The dataset we used for this project was (https://data.cityofnewyork.us/Public-Safety/NYPD-Arrests-Data-Historic-/8h9b-rp9u).
-This dataset contained 24 columns and over 5.72 million rows of data.
-The columns used in the dataset are listed below along with what each column is used for in the dataset.
-The dataset originally had data from 2006; however, we decided to use data from more recently (1/1/2020 - 12/31/2023) to address if COVID had any impact on more recent crime.
-After manipulating the dataset to just contain the set dates we wanted the rows decreased from 5.72 million rows to just about 700,000.
+The dataset we are working with deals with the information on NYPD arrest records.
+The NYPD dataset, with its comprehensive records of law enforcement activities, holds significant importance, containing details of incidents, arrests, and other activities conducted by the New York City Police Department.
+It serves as a valuable resource for understanding crime patterns, trends, and the effectiveness of law enforcement strategies over time.
+This dataset originally contained 24 columns and over 5.72 million rows of data.
+The columns used in the dataset are listed below, along with their respective purposes.
+Originally, the dataset contained data from 2006; however, we decided to use more recent data (1/1/2020 - 12/31/2023) to assess if COVID had any impact on recent crime.
+After manipulating the dataset to include only the specified dates, the number of rows decreased from 5.72 million to approximately 700,000.
+This reduction streamlines the analysis process and provides a more manageable dataset.

 **Below is a description of what each column in the dataset is and what it is used for**